 Price-quality regulation of gas pipelines was introduced on 1 July 2013 and amended in 2017.
 It currently applies to the transmission system owned by First Gas, and the distribution systems owned by First Gas, GasNet, Powerco, and Vector.
-There are two types of price-quality paths relevant to businesses that supplyiers of gas pipeline services (GPBs).
-All GPBsbusinesses start on a 'default' price-quality path (DPP).
+There are two types of price-quality paths relevant to businesses that supply gas pipeline services (GPBs).
+All GPBs start on a 'default' price-quality path (DPP).
 The Commission use relatively low-cost approaches to set these paths across the industry.
-However, iff a default path does not suit the circumstances of a GPBbusiness however, it can apply for and propose its own 'customised' path.
+However, if a default path does not suit the circumstances of a GPB, it can apply for and propose its own 'customised' path.
 Customised price-quality paths (CPP) use more business specific information, and rely on more in-depth audit, verification, and evaluation processes.18

 Price-quality regulation helps ensure services important to consumers are provided at a quality they demand.
-However Currently, gas quality specification and odorisationodorisation currently does not feature as one of the quality standards required by price-quality regulation.19
+However, gas specification and odorisation currently do not feature as quality standards required by price-quality regulation.19

-As background information, we note that Quality regulation helps ensure services important to consumers are provided at a quality they demand.
-Iin setting the second default price quality path (DPP) for gas pipeline businesses in 2017, the Commerce Commission retained the single quality measure for NOs: emergency response times (RTE).
+As background information, we note that in setting the second DPP for gas pipeline businesses in 2017, the Commerce Commission retained the single quality measure for NOs: emergency response times (RTE).
 NOs must respond to all emergencies within 180 minutes and to 80% of all emergencies in 60 minutes or less.